 9] Reinstall Office

-If your Office installation has become totally corrupted and none of the above solutions have helped you, you may need to uninstall and reinstall Microsoft Office suite.
+If your Office installation has become totally corrupted and none of the above solutions have helped you, you may need to uninstall and reinstall the Microsoft Office suite.

 All the best!